wtam/CNTK/README.md

 # analog.science.dnn.tools
-This repo contains various tools used in the DNN project.
+This repo contains various tools and scripts used in the DNN project.